 - The product is prepared from the edible portions of sound fish, packed in a gravy of spices, vegetable fat and other ingredients appropriate to the product and heat processed by an appropriate manner after being sealed in a container so as to prevent spoilage.

 - Products are hermetically sealed and shall have received a processing treatment sufficient to ensure commercial sterility.

 - The product shall be presented in curry packing medium.

-- Raw material used for preparation of this product shall be from sound finfish or shellfish species and of a good quality to be sold fresh for human consumption.
+- The raw material used for the preparation of this product shall be from sound finfish or shellfish species and of a good quality to be sold fresh for human consumption.